 2. Evidence.
 Because this is an educational hearing, formal rules of evidence do not apply.
 Every effort will be made to allow all reasonable and relevant information to be presented for the Board's consideration.

-a) The Board shall allow an initial presentation by the student and then by the instructor involved, after which it may call on such other witnesses as it deems necessary.
+a) The Board shall allow an initial presentation by the student and then by the instructor involved (or by the instructor and then by the student, in case of instructor appeal), after which it may call on such other witnesses as it deems necessary.
 In order to be able to accomplish this, the Board shall have the authority to compel the appearance or testimony of essential witnesses from the NDSU academic community.

 b) Hearsay evidence is permitted; the members of the Board may consider such evidence and assign it any weight appropriate by each individual Board member.